openedx-unsupported/configuration/README.md

 * vars in `secure_example/vars`
 * files in `secure_example/files`

-Directory structure for the secure repo:
+Directory structure for the secure repository:

 ```